Amer Didić: FC Edmonton

 Right after his departure from San Antonio, Didić signed with his hometown club, Canadian Premier League side FC Edmonton.
 That season, he made nineteen league appearances and one appearance in the Canadian Championship.
 While out of contract during the off-season, Didić went on a preseason trial with Major League Soccer side Vancouver Whitecaps FC.
 On February 24, 2020, he concluded his trial with Vancouver and returned home.
 On March 2, 2020, Didić officially re-signed with Edmonton for the 2020 season.

 Pacific FC

 On February 9, 2022, Didić signed with CPL reigning champions Pacific FC on a free transfer.
 He left the club at the end of the 2023 season, having made a total amount of 63 appearances in all competitions for them.

 Atlético Ottawa

 On April 4, 2024, Atlético Ottawa announced the signing of the Canadian international, ahead of the 2024 Canadian Premier League season.
 Didić joined on a free transfer and signed a one-year contract with an option to extend for another season.
 On April 13, 2024, he made his debut in the season opener against York United FC.
 On 3 May 2025, Didić suffered a serious injury during a match against Pacific FC.
 Shortly after, it was announced he had undergone a successful surgery for a right leg fracture, and would be unavailable for multiple months.

+Cavalry FC

+In January 2026, he signed with Cavalry FC in the Canadian Premier League on a two year contract, with an option for 2028.